Tick Control Services

 How to Remove a Tick

 If you’ve discovered a burrowed tick on you, remove it quickly but carefully.
 Grasp the tick as close to the head where it’s attached as possible.
-If you squeeze the tick’s abdomen or body while you’re detaching, you risk leaving the head embedded.
+If you squeeze the tick’s abdomen or body while detaching, you risk leaving the head embedded.
 Pull back gently but firmly until the tick is dislodged.
 Wash and clean the bite thoroughly using antiseptic and germicide.

-Symptoms may include:
+Symptoms of tick-borne illness may include:

 • Rash